oVirt/ovirt-site/source/uncategorized/searchbackend.html.md

 (11 rows)

 Note that the estimated cost dropped because it can check a relevant index.
-Now let's simplify the SQL statement to avoid index-scanning pk_audit_log, be removing the redundant outer query.
+Now let's simplify the SQL statement to avoid index-scanning pk_audit_log, by removing the redundant outer query.

       engine=# EXPLAIN SELECT * FROM audit_log   WHERE  audit_log.vds_id = '78933a44-360c-11e1-8fec-2f707af25b44'  ORDER BY audit_log_id DESC OFFSET 0 LIMIT 100;
                                                 QUERY PLAN